-- [5] The Board must be satisfied on the balance of probabilities that the disciplinary offences alleged have been committed5.
-Under section 322 of the Act the Board has relaxed rules of evidence which allow it to receive evidence that may not be admissible in a court of law. - [6] The procedure the Board uses is inquisitorial, not adversarial.
+- [6] The Board must be satisfied on the balance of probabilities that the disciplinary offences alleged have been committed5.
+Under section 322 of the Act the Board has relaxed rules of evidence which allow it to receive evidence that may not be admissible in a court of law. - [7] The procedure the Board uses is inquisitorial, not adversarial.
 The Board examines the documentary evidence available to it prior to the hearing.
-The hearing is an opportunity for the Board, as the inquirer and decision maker, to call and question witnesses to further investigate aspects of the evidence and to take further evidence from key witnesses.
-The hearing is not a review of all of the available evidence. - [7] The Respondent was hired as a subcontractor to carry out building work on an extension to a residential house under a building consent.
-The Respondent's building work included restricted building work stated by him to be foundations and a bit of framing work. - [8] The Respondent's restricted building work commenced in February 2016 and came to an end in June 2016 when the contract between the owner and the main contractor came to an end.
-A council inspector identified the Respondent as being a licensed building practitioner who was on site for inspections during this period. - [9] The Complainant has not received a record of work for the Respondent's restricted building work.
-The Respondent submitted that he did not deliberately withheld a record of work.
+The hearing is an opportunity for the Board, as the inquirer and decision maker, to call and question witnesses to further investigate aspects of the evidence and to take further evidence from key witnesses. - [8] In addition to the documentary evidence before the Board heard evidence at the hearing from: